FrancoSpeziali/db-wizards/PART_1.md

 ### Task 3 - Finishing the MagicSpell schema

-Our MagicSpell schema located in `models/MagicSpell.js` is not yet finished.
-Let's update it.
+Our MagicSpell schema located in `models/MagicSpell.js` is not yet finished

 1. Add a new field to the schema called 'school'.
 This should be of type `String`